mochfatchur/mochfatchur/README.md

 Currently majoring in Informatics Engineering at Institut Teknologi Bandung.
 Interested in full-stack web development.
 Still new about that stuff but looking for opportunity to work with others!

 <h2> :sparkles: Language and Tools: </h2>
-Python, C, C++, C#, Python, MariaDB, MySQL, Git, Docker, HTML, CSS, Javascript, React, Flask
+Python, C, C++, C#, Java, MariaDB, MySQL, Git, Docker, HTML, CSS, Javascript, React, Flask

 <h2> :eyes: Stats: </h2>